henriquesimoes/machine-learning/README.md

 # Machine Learning basics

+This repository contains examples with basic machine learning structures and it's been built for learning purposes.

 ## Where it was inspired from

 The examples available in this repository were produced following the [Daniel Shiffman YouTube videos][10].